NEW! Registration for UNIV 401.91: Leading Through Design Practice block-week course now open.

-The College of Discovery, Creativity and Innovation invites first- and second-year undergraduate students to take the lead in exploring complex global issues, ask important questions and solve problems that mean something in two of the University of Calgary's most exciting new undergraduate courses.
+The College of Discovery, Creativity and Innovation invites you to take the lead in exploring complex global issues, ask important questions and solve problems that mean something in some of the University of Calgary's most exciting new undergraduate courses.

 Collaborate with students from faculties across campus to create an innovation that will address the global challenge — and have the opportunity to pitch it to engaged community members.

 Develop your relationship building skills as you reach out to community leaders who are at the pulse of business, government and non-profit to gain a real world perspective on the global challenge.

 Direct your learning by exploring the areas of the global challenge that interest you.
 Learn how to think critically about the problem and investigate it in a supportive, small to medium classroom environment.

 UNIV 201: Global Challenges Inquiry I introduces students to inquiry-based learning by exploring the challenge of Feeding Nine Billion People by 2050 from a variety of disciplinary perspectives.
 Inquiry-based learning is a highly participative approach to higher education where students take the lead in exploring complex issues, identifying important questions, looking for evidence and solving problems (Aditomo et al., 2011).
 Instructors serve primarily as facilitators rather than lecturers.
 Students will develop and present a targeted innovation that is designed to address one aspect of the global challenge in a meaningful way.
 They are encouraged to view the global challenge from many perspectives, including but not limited to social, cultural, scientific, philosophical, political and economic perspectives.
 By collaborating with one another and in teams, students will drive and direct the learning process, seeking to deeply explore the global challenge by considering as many of these perspectives as possible.